Paige Bueckers: Sophomore season

 Bueckers was cleared to return against St. John's on February 25, 2022.
 She came off the bench for the first time in her career and scored eight points, playing only 13 minutes due to a minutes restriction, in a 93–38 victory.
 Bueckers continued to receive limited playing time until the NCAA tournament, and UConn won the Big East tournament despite her scoring only two points in the championship game against Villanova.
 Her offensive production also declined from before her injury.
 On March 28, at the Elite Eight of the NCAA Tournament, Bueckers led her team to a 91–87 double-overtime win over top-seeded NC State, as UConn reached its 14th consecutive Final Four.
 She scored a game-high 27 points on 10-15 from the field, including 15 points in the two overtime periods (4-5 from the field and 6-6 from the free-throw line), and was named MOP of the Bridgeport Regional.
 In the Final Four, Bueckers recorded 14 points, five assists and four rebounds in a 63–58 victory against top-seeded Stanford, the defending champions.
 In a 64–49 loss to top-seeded South Carolina at the national championship game, Bueckers was the only UConn player to score in double digits as she posted 14 points and six rebounds, and was named to the Final Four All-Tournament Team.
 Bueckers was an AP All-American Honorable Mention selection.
 As a sophomore, she averaged 14.6 points, four rebounds and 3.9 assists per game.

 In addition to her athletic honors, Bueckers was again named to the university's dean's list for her first semester as a sophomore.

+Redshirt year

+On August 3, 2022, UConn announced that Bueckers had torn the anterior cruciate ligament (ACL) in her left knee during a pick-up game on August 1 and would miss the entire 2022–23 season.
+She received an additional year of college eligibility after redshirting the season.
+On September 1, Bueckers announced she would return to UConn for the 2023–24 season instead of declaring for the 2023 WNBA draft, for which she was eligible.
+In her absence, the team finished the 2022–23 season with a 31–6 record, winning Big East regular season and tournament titles.
+UConn lost to Ohio State in the Sweet 16 of the NCAA tournament, marking the first time they did not reach the Final Four since 2008.